Critical Areas Ordinance (CAO)

 - Clarifying the permitting process.

 For questions about Thurston County's Critical Areas Ordinance Update, please contact Associate Planner Claire Swearingen at Claire.Swearingen@co.thurston.wa.us or call 360-968-9989.
+If you have questions about the current code, project specific concerns, or need help with permitting, please contact the Thurston County BDC.

 Sign Up for Email Updates!